 So they begin to travel and nothing happens.
 There's no real connecting plot between the episodes.
 Baron's curse is sometimes brought up, but no information is ever gained.
 They walk into a village, see a problem, help out the town, then leave.
 Repeat for ten episodes.
-It got boring very fast after I realized the plot was non-exsistant.
-At the end they try to finally give it a plot, but it's not good and the lame character dialogue ruins it.
+The show became dull very fast after I realized the plot was non-exsistant.
+At the end of the show the writers seemed to try to finally give it a plot, but it was weak and the terrible character dialogue ruins it.

 Slap Up Party: Arad Senki is a rather slow paced, and basic shounen anime.
 Some things do stand out that I found rather enjoyable.

 Story: There isn't much story to be had.
 The premise revolves around trying to cure kazan's curse, which is responsible for turning people into demons.